Dumboiroy/tp/docs/DeveloperGuide.md

 "addressBookFilePath": "data/corrupted.json"
 ```

-3. Relaunch HeartLink
+3. Relaunch HeartLink.
+HeartLink will launch with an empty client list.
+4. Make some changes with HeartLink (e.g. create new client).
+For example, `add n/Alex Yeoh p/88888888`
-4. Expected: HeartLink will launch with an empty client list.
-The app will overwrite the corrupted data and replace it with an empty data file:
+5. Expected: The app will overwrite the corrupted data file with
+the new data:
 ```
 {
+  "persons" : [ {
+    "name" : "Alex Yeoh",
+    "phone" : "88888888",
+    "email" : "",
+    "address" : "",
-    "persons" : [ ],
+    "tags" : [ ],
+    "rank" : "",
-    "appointments": [ ]
+    "appointments" : [ ]
-}
+  } ]
+}⏎
 ```

 [Back to table of contents](#table-of-contents)